-Financial Procedures-(continued).

-170. No proposal for the appropriation of any public moneys shall be made unless the purpose of the appropriation has been recommended to the House in the same Session by a Message from the Governor; but a Bill which requires the Governor's recommendation, except an Appropriation or Supply Bill, may be introduced and proceeded with before the message is announced.
+- (b) Any Bill which imposes any tax, impost or charge may be presented to the House without notice. - 170.
+No proposal for the appropriation of any public moneys shall be made unless the purpose of the appropriation has been recommended to the House in the same Session by a Message from the Governor; but a Bill which requires the Governor's recommendation, except an Appropriation or Supply Bill, may be introduced and proceeded with before the message is announced.